-The abuse of prescription painkillers has skyrocketed over the past two decades.
-But the problem goes much farther back — more than a century for Americans and several centuries for people around the world.
+The abuse of prescription painkillers has skyrocketed over the past two decades, but the problem goes much farther back.
 Even though painkillers have helped millions, they can still lead to addiction.
-At that point, it’s time to seek help from a painkiller addiction treatment program through a residential addiction treatment program.
+At that point, it is time to seek help from a painkiller addiction treatment program through a residential addiction treatment program.

-Drug treatment programs sound like a scary proposition.
-And, indeed, they require a lot of work and commitment.
-But millions have benefitted from their services over the years and restored the path of their lives to sobriety.
+Drug treatment programs can sound like a scary proposition.
+Although they require a lot of work and commitment, millions have benefitted from their services and restored the path of their lives to sobriety.

-The goal of a painkiller addiction treatment program in GA — of any drug treatment program — is to help you understand the dynamics that got you to this point and to help you build coping skills, so it never happens again.
+The goal of a painkiller addiction treatment program in GA, or any drug treatment program, is to help you understand the dynamics that got you to this point and help you build coping skills so it never happens again.

 The Dangers of Painkillers

 Painkillers come in a variety of forms.
 Some are available over the counter, such as common aspirin, ibuprofen, or acetaminophen products.
-Others are available only via prescription.
-It’s there where a disconnect can first occur.
+Others are available only via prescription, and it is there where a disconnect can first occur.

 Many assume that because a drug is prescribed by a doctor, it must be safe.
-In fact, they are controlled and administered by doctors because they are dangerous.
-The role of the doctor is to prescribe the right drug at the right dose, and then monitor and provide care for you as your body reacts.
+In fact, painkillers are controlled and administered by doctors because they are dangerous.
+The doctor’s role is to prescribe the right drug at the correct dose and then monitor and provide care for you as your body reacts.

 Many painkillers fall into the category of opioids, meaning they are derived from the poppy plant.
-This category includes drugs with some of the most addictive qualities today and is typically used only in serious medical situations — to control pain after surgery, for instance, or in cancer care.
-Examples include Oxycontin, Percocet, and morphine.
+This category includes drugs with some of the most addictive qualities today and is typically used only in serious medical situations—to control pain after surgery, for instance, or in cancer care.
+Examples of prescription opioids include OxyContin, Percocet, and morphine.

-Even under a doctor’s care, a physical dependence can set in, and start to spiral.
-And it’s then when you may need to seek the care of a drug and alcohol detox center program.
+Even under a doctor’s care, a physical dependence can set in and start to spiral.
+It is then that you may need to seek the care of a drug and alcohol detox center program.

 Signs of Painkiller Addiction